obliquid/burro/README.md

 [opencart](http://www.opencart.com/) is a leading open source ecommerce software, and [ispconfig](http://www.ispconfig.org/) is a leading open source hosting control panel software

-with *burro* your customers buy hosting services on your opencart shop, and these services are automatically created and activated on your ispconfig server. *burro* also sends automatic reminder emails to your customers when a service renewal is due, and (if you want) automatically disable not-renewed services.
+with *burro* your customers buy hosting services on your opencart shop, and these services are automatically created and activated on your ispconfig server. *burro* also sends automatic reminder emails to your customers when a service renewal is due, or when a paymend is expected.

 ---

 ### note

-*burro* is an ongoing project. right now only a minimal part of the functionalities have been implemented. come back later!
+*burro* is an ongoing project. this is an alpha version. come back later!

 ---